citp/privacy-policy-historical/s/sa/sat/saturn.com.md

-> *The following text is extracted and transformed from the saturn.com privacy policy that was archived on 2012-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120514002311id_/http%3A//www.saturn.com/toolbar/privacy_statement.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the saturn.com privacy policy that was archived on 2012-11-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121113070652id_/http%3A//www.saturn.com/toolbar/privacy_statement.html) for the most accurate reproduction.*

 # General Motors | Privacy Statement | GM.com

 **Privacy Statement for General Motors**

-Effective September 1, 2011
+Effective May 4, 2012

 For Your California Privacy Rights [](http://www.gm.com/privacy/california.jsp)[click here](https://web.archive.org/toolbar/privacyStatement.html#par_text_4).